Chair and Chief Executive Officer Office of the Chair and Executive Officer

 General Counsel Office of the General Counsel

-The Office of the General Counsel (OGC) provides specialized legal advisory services to the Commission Members, the Chair, the Executive Director and staff on a broad range of operational, transactional and policy projects.
+The Office of the General Counsel (OGC) reports to the Chair and provides specialized legal advisory services to the Commission Members, the Chair, the Executive Director and staff on a broad range of operational, transactional and policy projects.
 The OGC provides research and analysis and advice on emerging issues, as well as guidance to market participants on the interpretation of securities laws and policies.
-The OGC is also responsible for the corporate secretarial and legislative functions at the ASC.
+Staff in the OGC deal with policy initiatives related to corporate governance and projects requiring a broad assessment of existing regulation The OGC is also responsible for the corporate secretarial and legislative functions at the ASC.

 Director, Corporate Resources Corporate Resources

 The Corporate Resources Division provides business, technical and human resource services to enable staff to fulfill the ASC’s mandate.
-It provides services in the areas of: information technology; human resources and corporate services, including purchasing, security and business continuity; health and safety; facility management; and information and records management.
-Corporate Resources supports the needs of employees and management through the initiation, development, delivery and implementation of high quality strategies, programs and policies that are aligned to organizational objectives.
+It provides services in the areas of: information technology; human resources and corporate services, including purchasing, security and business continuity, health and safety, facility management, and information and records management.
+Corporate Resources supports the needs of employees and management through the initiation, development, delivery and implementation of key strategies, programs and policies that are aligned to organizational objectives.

 Director, Communications and Investor Education Communications and Investor Education

 The Communications and Investor Education Division provides strategic communications counsel and support to all areas of the ASC to engage and educate internal and external stakeholders in a manner that meets the ASC’s organizational objectives.
-Through the efforts of media relations, investor education, corporate communications, public information and internal communications, the team promotes consistent, relevant and timely communication to support efficient and effective securities regulation in Alberta and throughout Canada.
+The division’s award-winning Checkfirst consumer campaign aims to educate Albertans about investing, and how they can protect themselves from securities fraud.
+In addition, through media relations, corporate communications and internal communications the team promotes transparent, relevant and timely communication to support efficient and effective securities regulation in Alberta and throughout Canada.

 Director, Market Regulation Market Regulation

-Market Regulation provides securities regulation to the Alberta capital market by developing and administering rules and policies relating to registrants (dealers, advisors, and investment fund managers), equities and derivatives exchanges, and self-regulatory organizations (SROs), including the Investment Industry Regulatory Organization of Canada and the Mutual Fund Dealers Association of Canada.
+Market Regulation provides securities regulation to the Alberta capital market by developing and administering rules and policies relating to registrants (dealers, advisers, and investment fund managers), equities and derivatives exchanges and clearing agencies, trade repositories, and self-regulatory organizations (SROs), including the Investment Industry Regulatory Organization of Canada and the Mutual Fund Dealers Association of Canada.
 Staff register market participants that are in the business of trading and advising in securities and managing investment funds, perform compliance examinations of registrants and review exemption applications.
-Staff conduct oversight of SROs, the TS X Venture Exchange and energy exchanges conducting business in Alberta such as the Natural Gas Exchange Inc. (NGX).
+Staff conduct oversight of SROs, the TSX Venture Exchange, energy exchanges and clearing agencies conducting business in Alberta such as the Natural Gas Exchange Inc. (NGX), and trade repositories.